Family vacation ideas

 Fly-fishing in a meadow near Steamboat Springs, Colorado.

 Located in the Rocky Mountains, about 40 minutes outside Steamboat Springs, Vista Verde is a luxury dude ranch with casual vibes.
-Every morning after sunrise, you can grab your camera to record the mesmerizing sight of the daily running of the horses.
-Or you can listen from your cabin for the sharp “Yaaah!
-Yaaah!” calls echoing from the valley where the ranch’s 100 or so horses are free to graze overnight.
+Every morning after sunrise, Steve would grab his camera to record the daily running of the horses.
+I’d hear whistling and sharp “Yaaah!
+Yaaah!” echoing from the valley where the ranch’s 100 or so horses were free to graze overnight.
+As the ranch hands funneled the team through the main gate, Steve captured the dramatic plumes of dust kicked up by their galloping.

 The ranch offers three levels of kids’ programming.
-A highlight for teenagers might be the overnight campout, when they can ride out to a parent-free location in the mountains, eat a campfire dinner and listen to the counselors’ ghost stories.
+A highlight for my teenagers?
+The overnight campout, where they rode out to a secret-from-the-parents location in the mountains, ate a campfire dinner and listened to the counselors’ ghost stories.

 Families can eat breakfast and lunch together in the main lodge.
-Dinner varies from family-style to luxe campfire cookouts only a horseback ride away.
-On a handful of nights, the kids dine and then dash for games.
-At day’s end, families can be found soaking in the hot tub on their cabin porch.
+Dinner varies from family style to luxe campfire cookouts only a horseback ride away.
+On a handful of nights, the kids dined and then dashed for games.
+At day’s end, we would all jump in the hot tub on our cabin porch.

 Maine: A short and scenic getaway for all ages